jrie/sqstorage/README.md

 # sqStorage
 ![Logo sqStorage](https://dwrox.net/imgs/sqstorage.webp "Logo sqStorage")

+## A free and open source web based inventory and storage manager
-A easy to use and super quick way to organize your inventory, storage and storage areas or any other kind of collections, like music, movie or video games.
+*A easy to use and super quick way to organize your inventory, storage and storage areas or any other kind of collections, like music, movie or video games.*

 ## Official website

+The official sqStorage website is located at [https://sqstorage.net](https://sqstorage.net)

+### Online interactive live demo
+A live demo is also available, including the current development state.
+The live demo can be found at [sqStorage live demo](https://sqstorage.net/#livedemo).

+## Support development
-There is a new website at https://sqstorage.net where you can actively support the development by renting paid hosting and support.
+You can actively support the development by renting paid hosting and support.
 This offer is for private and business users equally.
-Also, you can get a subdomain at `yourname`.sqstorage.net and password protected access in addition to the optional user system of sqStorage.
-If you do not feel like renting hosting and support, you always can make a donation using PayPal.me at https://paypal.me/dwroxnet .
+Also, you can get a subdomain at ***`yourname`.sqstorage.net***, and password protected access in addition to the optional user system of sqStorage.

-### Note
+If you do not feel like renting hosting and support, you always can make a donation using PayPal.me at [https://paypal.me/dwroxnet](https://paypal.me/dwroxnet).

+### About available languages and language extensions
-Right now sqStorage is available in German, English and Polish.
+Right now sqStorage is available in *German*, *English* and *Polish*.
 Feel free to add your own translation.

 See [LANGUAGE.md](LANGUAGE.md) for details on how to do so.

-### Installation and usage (manually, for docker follow [docker-installation.md](docker-installation.md))
+## Installation and usage (manually, for docker follow [docker-installation.md](docker-installation.md))

-#### Requirements
+### Requirements

-* PHP version 8.0 and upwards
+* PHP version 8.2 and upwards
   * PHP extensions: `mysqli`, `gettext`, `intl`,
   * PHP extension `gd`
 * a MySQL-compatible database server (e.g. MariaDB)
 * a web server, e.g. nginx or Apache.

-#### Installation
+### Installation
 To install sqStorage perform the following steps:
 * Download the files using git: `git clone --recurse-submodules https://github.com/jrie/sqstorage`
 * If not done before, update the `meekrodb` git submodule: `git submodule init` and `git submodule update`